abraham-22/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-Using t-tests, we further analysed the dataset if all manufacturing lots and each lot individually are statistically different from the population mean.
+Using t-tests, we further analysed the dataset whether or not all manufacturing lots and each lot individually are statistically different from the population mean.

 ![image](https://user-images.githubusercontent.com/114262970/216592795-bc64ce03-b14a-41b9-b7f6-ad7425dabd9e.png)